-The Building Officials and Inspectors Registration Act and the new Skilled Trades Regulations Act are needed to reflect the Skilled Trades Regulation Act.
 The proposed rules are not anticipated to increase compliance costs for the public.
 Individuals who in the past have had an application and examination fee will continue to do so.
-Individuals requesting registration as a plan review, inspector, or building official registration will continue to pay an application fee and will now pay an examination fee as well.
+Individuals requesting registration as a plan reviewer, inspector, or building official registration will continue to pay an application fee and will now pay an examination fee as well.